danynotes/danynotes.github.io/_posts/2021-04-16-convert-msaccess-to-postgresql.md

 ---

-MSAccess can be used to design a database because it has relationship diagram tools that can be used to create tables relations and test them directly.
+MS Access can be used to design a database because it has relationship diagram tools that can be used to create tables relations and test them directly.
 The problem is how if I need to develop an application in PostgreSQL, I can easily find many online converters available on the internet but they are not friendly for the wallet, so I need to make the conversion from MSAccess to PostgreSQL.

-## Preparing MSAccess
+## Preparing MS Access

 1. Grant read access for Admin role to read relationship/foreign key information by executing scripts below in MSAccess Immediate panel.
     ```bash